Israeli start-up aims to put first private space probe on the moon

 That ride will take Beresheet only as far as Earth's orbit.
 From there, it will have to fire its own small rockets and navigate three circuitous loops around Earth and two around the moon before landing on Mare Serenitatis, a volcanic plain on the north-central part of the lunar nearside.

-“In the Apollo days they got to the moon within two days, but it will take about two and half months,” Winetraub says.
+“In the Apollo days they got to the moon within two days, but it will take us about one and a half months,” Winetraub says.
 “That’s how it is if you don’t want to pay full price.”

 Mapping the moon with magnets and lasers